ibm-build-lab/acct-config-iam/README_SANDBOX.md

    cp templates/test.json templates/<new resource group>.json
    ```

    Make sure that this new template points to the [partner-sandbox-randagroups](https://github.com/ibm-hcbt/acct-config-iam/tree/main/examples/partner-sandbox-randagroups) repo for its source and replace the names of the access groups.

-   NOTE: if account was created previously, you may need to manually create the `partner-sandbox-admin-id` service id before running the following commands.
+Replace `test` and `TEST` to new resource and access group names.

    To create the resource and access groups do the following: